adrienchaton/seminar_geidai_AI_Music/README.md

 Given this extensive corpus of research and technologies, that is constantly refining, remains yet a challenge in implementing meaningful interactions for human creativity and production, such as applying to music composition and sound design.

-This pannel of presentations followed with Q&A is an invitation to assess some of the latest developments of AI applied to music and sound
+This pannel of presentations followed with Q&A is an invitation to assess some of the latest developments of AI applied to music and sound, both from a computational and a composer view.
+Engaging computer science and music practitioners to discuss the potentialities that are arising at the interesection of their fields and beyond.

 ## Program